daishadavis/daishadavis/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [daisha-portfolio.vercel.app](daisha-portfolio.vercel.app)
+- 👨‍💻 All of my projects are available at [https://daisha-portfolio.vercel.app/](https://daisha-portfolio.vercel.app/)

 - 💬 Ask me about **OpenSource and Devtools**